rough68fish/vscode-extension-playground/README.md

-# helloworld README
+# HelloWorld README

-This is the README for your extension "helloworld".
-After writing up a brief description, we recommend including the following sections.
+This is the README for your extension "HelloWorld".
+This extension provides a simple example of a VS Code extension with a command to check for a requirements directory and a view to list the files in that directory.

 ## Features

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.

-For example if there is an image subfolder under your extension project workspace:

-\!\[feature X\]\(images/feature-x.png\)

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.
+- **Hello World Command**: Displays a "Hello VS Code!" message.
+- **Check Requirements Command**: Checks for the existence of a specified requirements directory in the currently open workspace and displays the count of files in the directory.
+- **Requirements View**: Adds an icon to the activity bar that opens a view listing the files in the specified requirements directory.

 ## Requirements

-If you have any requirements or dependencies, add a section describing those and how to install and configure them.
+This extension does not have any specific requirements or dependencies.

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

 This extension contributes the following settings:

-* `myExtension.enable`: Enable/disable this extension.
-* `myExtension.thing`: Set to `blah` to do something.
+* `helloworld.requirementsDirectory`: Specify the directory for requirements.
+Default is `./docs/requirements`.

 ## Known Issues

-Calling out known issues can help limit users opening duplicate issues against your extension.
+No known issues at this time.

 ## Release Notes

-Users appreciate release notes as you update your extension.

-### 1.0.0
+### 0.1.0

-Initial release of ...
+- Initial release of HelloWorld extension.

-### 1.0.1

-Fixed issue #.

-### 1.1.0

-Added features X, Y, and Z.
+- Added "Hello World" command.
+- Added "Check Requirements" command.
+- Added a view to list files in the requirements directory.

 ---